-Buying your first home is an exciting milestone, but there are also a lot of unknowns.
-Are there any underlying problems?
+Buying your first home is an exciting milestone, but there are also a lot of moving parts.
+Are there any hidden problems?
 Do the appliances seem like they’re in good shape?
-A common thing for first time home buyers to check out is the condition of the house’s HVAC system.
-A furnace that’s in especially bad shape may be the difference between making an offer on a house and searching elsewhere.
+A common thing for first-time home buyers to inspect is the condition of the house’s HVAC system.
+A furnace that’s in particularly bad shape could be the difference between making an offer on a house and searching elsewhere.

-Unless you’re already familiar with HVAC equipment, you may not know what to look for.
-Thankfully, there are a few pieces of information that can provide insight into the overall condition the HVAC system is in.
+Unless you’re already familiar with HVAC equipment, you might not know what to look for.
+Thankfully, there are a few pieces of information that can provide insight into the overall condition the HVAC equipment is in.

 What year was the equipment manufactured and installed?

-If you can, you’ll want to confirm when the make and model was first manufactured.
-Older models may be less energy efficient and can lack useful features used in new equipment.
+If you can, you’ll want to learn when the make and model was first manufactured.
+Older models can be less energy efficient and will often lack convenient features used in new equipment.
 This is usually fairly easy to find, but it’s also only half the information you want.
-You should also try and find out when the equipment was installed.
+You should also attempt to find out when the system was installed.

 Even if an HVAC system was manufactured several years ago, the installation itself could have been more recent.
 Recent installations are more likely to be in great shape, especially if routine maintenance has been provided.